Toolkit for Physician Financial Transparency Reports (Sunshine Act)

 Step 2: Register with CMS' Open Payments system

-Once physicians have completed Step 1 and gained access to EIDM, physicians can move onto phase two and register in CMS' Open Payments System via EIDM.
+Once you have completed Step 1 and gained access to EIDM, you can register in CMS' Open Payments System via EIDM.
 Use the Quick Reference Guide on how a physician can register in the Open Payments system.

-Physicians can request their individual report, review it and flag disputes after completing Step 2.
+You can request your individual report, review it and flag disputes after completing Step 2.
 CMS has indicated that it will not resolve disputes, but errors can be reported to manufacturers through the Open Payments System or directly through Open Payments contacts listed on most manufacturer websites.